Skip to content

 • Skeleton support.

-• FormLabel / FormStatus support if its a form component.
+• FormLabel / FormStatus support if it's a form component.

 • Automatic id generation and linking of HTML elements to enhance accessibility.